Introduction to Video Game Design

 Tuition

 Tuition for the residential program includes the course, course materials, housing, meals, and excursions in and outside of class.
-Move-in for this program is Sunday, June 22, 2025 and move-out is Friday evening, June 27, 2025, or Saturday morning, June 28, 2025.
+Move-in is Sunday afternoon, the day before classes begin.
+Please click here for a more detailed calendar of important dates.

 Tuition for commuters includes the course, course materials, lunches, and excursions in and outside of class.
 Additional meals are available on a pay-as-you-go basis.